Responsible Engineering

 Discrimination

 While it was always possible to encode discriminatory rules in software code, intentional or not, and to underserve people from specific demographics by not recognizing or ignoring their requirements, concerns for algorithmic discrimination are rising with the increasing use of machine learning.
-As machine learning algorithms learn decision rules from data, the model will learn also from bias in the data and reinforce that bias in decisions in the resulting system.
+As machine-learning algorithms learn decision rules from data, the model will learn also from bias in the data and reinforce that bias in decisions in the resulting system.
 For example, automated resume screening algorithms might learn from past discriminatory hiring practices and reject most female applicants.
-Machine learning can be presented as a neutral, objective tool for data-driving decision making to replace biased humans, but it can just as easily reinforce or even amplify bias.
+Machine learning can be presented as a neutral, objective tool for data-driven decision-making to replace biased humans, but it can just as easily reinforce or even amplify bias.
 So how proactive should responsible developers be in screening their system for bias?

 Facets of Responsible ML Engineering